sorterevolver/Deep-Learning-Studies/Clean_and_Dirty_Garbage_Containers_Classification/dirty/readme.txt

-and all dirty labeled images should be put in a folder named "dirty."
+All dirty labeled images should be added here